StirfireStudios/moai-dev/ant/README.txt

     host once it has been configured.
 This will create a directory called "build" which contains a full Android project that can be imported into Eclipse and then launches the application onto the default Android emulator or device.
+  - The Path specified in $AMAZON_GAME_CIRCLE_SDK_ROOT must not contain spaces as the Android build system does not handle spaces in pathnames properly.

 -------------------------------------------------------------------------------
 -- WINDOWS